 Fitness Level and Training for Everest View Trek

-Everest View Trek is a simple hike in the Himalaya.
+Everest View Trek is a simple hike in the Himalayas.
 It does not require special climbing or hiking experience.
 Still, it helps to be in good shape to have a joyful and successful trip.
 If you have regular hiking experience, try to maintain that and do some hiking around where you live starting about 2 weeks prior to your departure.
 If you don’t have much experience, try to build some up before taking the Everest View Trek.
-Your basic, beginner level hiking experience will help to complete this trek without any problems.
+Your basic, beginner-level hiking experience will help you to complete this trek without any problems.